Melchor16/instagram-giveaway-selector/README.md

 ### Overview

 Commonly when someone make a giveaway on instagram they follow the same rules:
--You got to comment as many times as you want
+- You got to comment as many times as you want
--You got to mention at least one friend in your comment
+- You got to mention at least one friend in your comment

 whit this script you can automatically check for all the comments that meet the criteria and randomly select one winner